weylundbhast/Galerest/content/People/Heritage.md

 ## Hedge (Hedgehog)

 **Ability Score Increase**.
-Your Dexterity score increases by 2 and your Wisdom score increases by 1.
+Your Dexterity score increases by 2 and your Charisma score increases by 1.

-**Size.** Hedge stand between 3 and 4 feet tall, and generally have a slender build.
+**Size.** Hedge stand between 3 and 4 feet tall, and backs are covered with long quills.

 **Speed**.
 Your base walking speed is 25 feet.
 You have a swimming speed of 25 feet.